-At Antarctic stations and field camps, the typical work week is 54 hours (nine hours per day, Monday through Saturday).
-Aboard the research vessels, the work week is 84 hours (12 hours per day, Monday through Sunday).
+At Antarctic stations, the typical work week is 54 hours (nine hours per day, Monday through Saturday).
+Aboard the research vessels, at field camps, and on traverses, the work week is 84 hours (12 hours per day, Monday through Sunday.
 At times, everyone may be expected to work more hours or an atypical schedule, assist others in the performance of their duties, or assume community-related job responsibilities, such as washing dishes or cleaning the bathrooms.
 Due to the challenges of working in Antarctica, no guarantee can be made regarding the duties, location, or duration of work.
 The objective is to support science, maintain the station, and ensure the well-being of all station personnel.